Sparsity promoting reconstructions via hierarchical prior models in diffuse optical tomography: Simulations

 \section{Simulations}

 The DOT simulation domain was set to a circle with a radius of $25\,$mm.
 The setup consisted of $32$ sources and $32$ detectors modeled as $2\:\rm{mm}$ wide surface patches located at equispaced angular intervals on the boundary.
 Hence the total number of data was 2048, that is, all source-detector pairs of the logarithm of amplitude and phase.
 For data simulation, the domain was discretized using 10062 triangular elements and $n_s=5149$ nodes.
 The solution of the DA (\ref{deeqn})-(\ref{deeqnbn}) was numerically approximated using the finite element method via the the Toast++ software \cite{TOAST}.
 The simulated data was corrupted with additive white noise that was drawn from Gaussian distribution $\pi(e)\sim\mathcal{N}(0,C_e)$, where standard deviations ($C_e=\mathrm{diag} (\sigma_1^2,\dots,\sigma_n^2)$) of the noise were selected as 0.4\% of the maximum value from (complex and real parts) of the noise-free measurement data.
 For all simulated targets, the signal-to-noise ratio was approximately (in decibels) $45$.\\ In the inverse problem, the FE-approximation of the DA implemented with Toast++ was used to approximate the model for light propagation.
 The FE-mesh of the photon density contained 9102 triangular elements and $n=4663$ nodes.
 For the image space, we used the same FE-mesh.
-Since a reduced number of nodes was used for the inversion, a small modeling error was included in the simulations.\\ The MAP estimates of the optical parameters were computed by using the IAS algorithm described in Section \ref{sec:IAS}.
-The inner iterations were performed by the Gauss-Newton method with bisection style line-search (see \cite{line_search}) for optimal step-length.
+Since a reduced number of nodes was used for the inversion, a small modeling error was included in the simulations.\\ The inner iterations were performed by the Gauss-Newton method.
+A bisection style line-search (see \cite{line_search}), which we have previously found to be well suited for step length selection in DOT, was used for determining the step length of the algorithm.
 The stopping criteria for both linear and nonlinear IAS was met when the relative difference of the estimates $x$ was less than $\varepsilon$, i.e.,

 over three consecutive iterations or when the minimized functional $F$ stopped decreasing, i.e.,

 over three iterations.
 For all simulations, we used $\varepsilon=10^{-5}$.
 For the Gauss-Newton algorithm, the iterations were set to stop after the difference $F(x^t,\theta^t)-F(x^{t+1},\theta^{t+1})$ was smaller than $10^{-12}$ guaranteeing strict convergence of the inner iterations.
 The initial variances $\theta_j$ were set as $0.25^2$ and $0.0025^2$ for reduced scattering and absoprtion. \\ In addition to visual inspection, the computed MAP estimates $x_{\rm{MAP}}\in\mathbb{R}^n$ were compared by computing relative errors as